Velma “Sue” Westbrook, D.N.S., MA, RN

 - Earn a grade of C or better in ENGL 101, 102, and any course used to fulfill the university writing-intensive course for the general education requirement. (generally ENGL 310, 368, or 468, or BSAD 310)

-NOTE: Programs of study in the College have selective enrollment.
+NOTE: Some programs of study in the College have selective enrollment.

 Nursing and health care professionals have the responsibility to ensure that the welfare of society is safeguarded and enhanced.
 Consequently, persons whose actions, performance, or behavior could adversely affect consumers in the health care system may be subject to the sanctions of regulatory bodies which may affect progression in the respective program of study.